 The conjunctions of the 5-day week and the 3-day week with the 7-day week determine most holy days.
 Thus each conjunction of the Saturday of the 7-day week with the Kliwon of the 5-day week will be a Tumpek, which will occur every thirty five days and 6 times in a full 210 –day Pawukon year.
 To each cycle of 210 days there will be an otonan or, for temples, an odalan anniversary.

-The 6 Tumpeks of the cycle celebrate each an important aspect of Balinese life: metal instruments on Tumpek Landep, wayang puppet show on Tumpek Wayang etc. To the Tumpek Kandang correspond the celebration of domestic animals.
+The 6 ‘Tumpeks’ of the cycle celebrate each an important aspect of Balinese life:

 Usually, it is only women, or more precisely housewives, who are involved in the rites: they look after pets, hens and cattle and feel it as their obligation to look after the welfare of their animals.
-Yet, for big scale tumpek kandang holy days, which occur every ten years or so, only a temple priest (mangku) or a shaman (Balian sesonteng), has the authority to “send up” the offerings to the gods, where as when modest offerings are concerned, ordinary housewives may dot the job.
+Yet, for big scale tumpek kandang holy days, which occur every ten years or so, only a temple priest (mangku) or a shaman (Balian sesonteng), has the authority to “send up” the offerings to the gods, where as when modest offerings are concerned, the woman of the house will conduct these rites.

 The scale of the rites depends on the number of animals owned by the family.
 The more a family owns, the grander the ceremony.
 The most important ceremonies are found in the mountainous areas, whereas elsewhere a simple, ceremony with few “bebanten” offerings will suffice.